JustinVijar/FreeERD/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is licensed under the GNU General Public License v2.0 (GPL-2.0).

+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments